 We enjoyed breakfast at Five Mile Island Camp overlooking the Hoh River before continuing on.
 About a mile or so later, after filling up our dromedary bags from a nearby creek, I spotted a couple of bear tracks right on the trail!
 Needless to say, we were ‘whooping’ and clicking our trekking poles the rest of the way, though we didn’t see any more tracks the rest of the day (nor the rest of the trip).
 Part of me was hoping we might see a black bear (from a distance of course) at some point during our hike, but we never did.
 I imagine our obnoxious ‘whoops’ probably contributed to their absence.

 As expected, our morning sunshine turned into on and off showers in the afternoon.
 This change in weather influenced our decision to stop at Lewis Meadow Camp rather than make the push to Elk Lake another 4.5 miles away.
 We found a spot with an incredible view of the Hoh River and the mountains in the distance.
 It also happened to be the one spot devoid of elk droppings, which had become increasingly frequent since Five Mile Island Camp.
 We tied our brand new bear canisters to some trees a little ways from our site and crossed our fingers that they would go undisturbed that night.
-We spent a little bit of time outside of the tent, warming ourselves around a fire that Mack was able to keep alive for a short while.
-However, the rain forced us inside for most of our stay.
+We spent a little bit of time outside of the tent, however, the rain forced us inside for most of our stay.
 We fell asleep to the sound of rushing water and the pitter-patter of raindrops on our tent.